Best Areas for Startups in Cape Town

 5. Salt River

 Salt River is close to Woodstock but with slightly lower rental rates.
 It has a mix of old industrial buildings and newer commercial space.
+Salt River continues to attract entrepreneurial businesses looking for affordable commercial space close to the city centre.
+The area has benefited from the broader growth of Woodstock and Observatory while maintaining lower occupancy costs in many cases.

 Why choose Salt River: